mrabbitz/Project3-CUDA-Path-Tracer/README.md

 Interestingly, the Stanford Bunny scene, despite having nearly double the number of geometries compared to the Mario scene, outperforms it.
 This can be attributed to the shapes of the models; the Mario figure has thin, perpendicular limbs (T-shaped), making BVH traversal less efficient.
 In contrast, the Stanford Bunny's compact and spherical form allows the BVH to better organize its geometry, resulting in improved performance.

+## Part 6: Running the code
+The main function requires a scene description file.
+Call the program with one as an argument: `cis565_path_tracer scenes/sphere.json`.
+(In Visual Studio, `../scenes/sphere.json`.)

+If you are using Visual Studio, you can set this in the `Debugging > Command Arguments` section in the `Project Properties`.
+Make sure you get the path right - read the console for errors.

+### Controls

+* Esc to save an image and exit.
+* S to save an image.
+Watch the console for the output filename.
+* Space to re-center the camera at the original scene lookAt point.
+* Left mouse button to rotate the camera.
+* Right mouse button on the vertical axis to zoom in/out.
+* Middle mouse button to move the LOOKAT point in the scene's X/Z plane.